Reinvesting in Cleaner Energy Systems Globally

 Coal was the preeminent fuel for grid-based electricity generation around the world for the better part of a century, but coal-fired power generation is now in structural decline.
-While economic trends are slowing the growth of coal capacity and leading to a significant amount of uncompetitive coal-fired capacity to shutter, these trends alone will not be sufficient to reduce global greenhouse gas emissions consistent with the Paris Agreement objective of holding warming well below 2 Cº.
+While economic trends are slowing the growth of coal capacity and leading to the closing of a significant amount of uncompetitive plants, two realities are clear: Failing to respond proactively to these trends will worsen extreme weather and risk tying the fates of communities to these uneconomic assets, and there are better options we can build toward while supporting communities through reinvestment.

-While some advocates and policymakers have chosen to focus their attention on smoothing the adjustment costs associated with layoffs, there is a strong rationale for also focusing on write-offs because the early retirement of coal plants across the world has enormous financial implications for stakeholders: coal plant asset owners, who stand to bear the burden of capital losses associated with premature closure of coal-fired generating assets, fueling their opposition to climate policy; environmental advocates, who seek to accelerate coal phase-out in line with the objectives of the Paris Climate Agreement; and policymakers, who must balance the environmental necessity of accelerated coal plant retirement with thoughtful, managed allocation of the associated capital losses.
+Some advocates and policymakers have chosen to focus their attention on smoothing the adjustment costs associated with layoffs of uneconomic coal plants.
+However, there is a strong rationale for also focusing on write-offs because the early retirement of coal plants across the world has enormous financial implications for stakeholders:

 Why It Matters

 Collaborative rather than adversarial approaches can yield better outcomes for all three of these stakeholder groups.
 For asset owners, proactive planning for the end of the coal era can preserve shareholder value and avoid financial shocks to equity and debt holders alike.
-For policymakers, there is an opportunity to understand and implement a new toolkit to spur faster energy transition through dialogue rather than adversarial approaches.
-And environmental advocates can advance their objective of accelerating the clean energy transition and avoid costly and lengthy conflicts with incumbents.
+For policymakers, there is an opportunity to understand and implement a new toolkit to spur faster coal-to-clean transitions through dialogue rather than conflict.
+And environmental advocates can advance their objective of accelerating a clean energy transition that is affordable and just.

 What We're Doing

-RMI has created the first global survey of approaches that can help ease capital destruction for asset owners and their shareholders while offering policymakers a clearer path toward transitioning the power sector onto a well below 2Cº pathway.
+RMI has created the first global survey of approaches that can help ease capital destruction for asset owners and their shareholders while offering policymakers a clearer path toward a just coal-to-clean transition.

 Our Team